zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/introduction/introduction.md

 In this workshop you will:
 * Navigate Oracle GoldenGate Stream Analytics UI
 * Walk-through an IoT Use Case
-* Create a pipeleine for a Retail Use Case
+* Create a pipeline for a Retail Use Case
 * Create dashboards and export artifacts

 ### Prerequisites
 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

 ### Lab Overview

 | Lab Title | Description | Approx. Time |